-In our Healthy Dinners on Autopilot Quick Start Guide (it’s free!), we identify 4 core recipes.
+In our Healthy Dinners on Autopilot Plan (it's free!), we identify 4 core recipes.
 Each recipe addresses a different dinner preparation struggle.

 You don't have to use the exact same recipes or even the same proteins.
 And, yes you can definitely have more than 4 core recipes.

 The rationale is that most people end up eating the same type of foods each week...so just make those foods healthy and plan on it!

 Note: I am NOT a nutritionist and do not have a medical background.
 We are simply sharing a meal plan that we have found useful at our house and for my family.
 Consult with your doctor about any special concerns or conditions that you may have.

 Here are 4 fantastic recipes that are easily incorporated into many types of diets including low-carb and gluten-free.

 Baked Lemon Pepper Chicken (Cook Once, Eat Twice)

 Double or Triple the recipe.
 Cube or shred leftover chicken and store it in the freezer to make casseroles, rice bowls, tacos and ready to go into any recipe that calls for cooked chicken.

 London Broil (Batch Prep and Freeze)

 Keep an extra bag of your favorite cut of meat in the freezer...marinating and ready to go on the grill or in the oven.